 In June 2023, two similar lawsuits were filed against Pelephone with the Central District Court together alongside motions for their approval as class actions.
 The subject of the lawsuits is the claim that Pelephone does not act in accordance with the law with regard to giving notices of the termination of fixed period transactions.
 One motion stated that the amount of the class action is at least NIS 13.2 million, but that it cannot be accurately estimated, and the second motion stated that the amount of the class action is over NIS 2.5 million, but that it cannot be accurately estimated.
-Similar motions were also filed against Bezeq (see update to Section 2.18.1) and Yes (see update to Section 5.16).
+On September 10, 2023, a decision was issued approving the consolidation of the two motions, and on September 11, 2023, a consolidated motion was filed.
+In the consolidated motion, it was stated that the amount of the class action is over NIS 2.5 million, but it cannot be accurately estimated.
+Similar motions for approval of class actions were also filed against Bezeq (see update to Section 2.18.1) and Yes (see update to Section 5.16).

-5. Bezeg International - Internet services, international communications and ICT solutions
+5. Bezeq International - Internet services, international communications and ICT solutions